 7. Cat Yoga

 Good news for feline lovers visiting Sydney and even better news for yogis who love felines; Catmosphere Cat Cafe (which is pretty self-explanatory) has recently branched out and is now doing cat yoga.

 Think you can focus on your downward dog while a mischievous kitten clawing away at your dangling hair?
 Or do you just fancy hanging out with some cats while getting a yoga class in?
 Book a session with Catmosphere and tick off the bucket list item that you never knew you had.

 Know before you go: Visitors to the cat yoga experience must be at least 8 years old and please respect that animals have different personalities.
 So some cats may not want to be picked up.

 Unique & Unusual Things To Do in Sydney (Evening Guide)

 The weirdness never sleeps just because the sun went down.
-I hope you fuelled up after your day because you have a couple of busy nights in Sydney for your evening quirks.
+I hope you are fuelled up after your day because you have a couple of busy nights in Sydney for your evening quirks.

 8. Royal Botanic Gardens… With Flying Foxes!

 Botanical gardens at night?
 How vanilla.
 Pffft and I lured you here under false pretences, promising you weirdness and unusual things to do in Sydney.

-Don’t worry, the strangeness starts at night time when over 20,000 flying foxes (also known as fruit bats) with the gigantic 3 ft wingspan start to wake up and search for food.
+Don’t worry, the strangeness starts at night time when over 20,000 flying foxes (also known as fruit bats) with gigantic 3 ft wingspan start to wake up and search for food.